 Although there is a point when the bones stop absorbing calcium, it is still important to keep calcium intake at recommended levels.
 Adequate calcium and vitamin D throughout life, as part of a well-balanced diet, may reduce the risk of osteoporosis.

 Adults ages 31 to 70 should consume 1,000 milligrams of calcium a day.
 While adults over the age of 70 should consume 1,200 milligrams a day.
 The recommended calcium consumption, combined with adequate vitamin D (to help the body absorb calcium) and weight-bearing exercise, can help ensure that the body has the necessary calcium to maintain optimal bone health.

 One in two women and up to one in four men aged 50 and older will break a bone due to osteoporosis at some point in their lives.
-Diverse, nutrient-rich recipes high in calcium and vitamin D can help keep your bones strong and help you avoid the food-rut that eating basic dairy and soy-based foods can often bring.
+Delicious and healthy recipes rich in calcium can keep your bones strong and help you avoid the food-rut that eating basic dairy and soy-based foods can often bring.
 Many are high in beneficial fiber too!

 By establishing a routine of making sure you get enough calcium in your diet, you can better enter your senior years with your building blocks in place.
 Getting enough calcium will help you maintain your bones’ health so you can continue to live an active life as you age.

 For those who eat a healthy, balanced diet, but still find it challenging to get enough calcium from food, calcium supplements may help.
 Theralogix offers several choices to help you meet your calcium needs.